tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 The *prover* must convince the *verifier* that commitment $ C(x,r) = xH + rG ​$ contains a number such that $ x \in [0,2^n - 1] ​$.
 If $ \mathbf {a} = (a_1 \mspace{3mu} , \mspace{3mu} ... \mspace{3mu} , \mspace{3mu} a_n) \in \{0,1\}^n ​$ is the vector containing the bits of $ x ​$, the basic idea is to hide all the bits of the amount in a single vector Pedersen Commitment.
 It must then be proven that each bit satisfies $ \omega(\omega-1) = 0 ​$, that is each $ \omega ​$ is either $ 0 ​$ or $ 1 ​$, and that they sum to $ x ​$.
 As part of the ensuing protocol the *verifier* sends random linear combinations of constraints and challenges $ \in \mathbb{Z_p} ​$ to the *prover*.
 The *prover* is then able to construct a vectorized inner product relation containing the elements of $ \mathbf {a} ​$, the constraints and challenges $ \in \mathbb{Z_p} ​$, and appropriate blinding vectors $ \in \mathbb Z_p^n ​$.

 These inner product vectors have size $ n $ that would require many expensive exponentiations.
-The Pedersen Commitment scheme, shown in Figure 1, allows a vector to be cut in half and to compress the two halves together, each time calculating a new set of Pedersen Commitment generators.
+The Pedersen Commitment scheme, shown in Figure&nbsp;1, allows a vector to be cut in half and to compress the two halves together, each time calculating a new set of Pedersen Commitment generators.
 Applying the same trick repeatedly, $ \log _2 n $ times, produces a single value.
 This is applied to the inner product vectors; they are reduced interactively with a logarithmic number of rounds by the *prover* and *verifier* into a single multi-exponentiation of size $ 2n + 2 \log_2(n) + 1 $.
 This single multi-exponentiation can then be calculated much faster than $ n $ separate ones.
 All of this are made non-interactive using the Fiat-Shamir Heuristic<sup>[def][fsh~]</sup>.

 <p align="center"><img src="sources/VectorCutNHalf.png" width="450" /></p>